Prospective Students

 What's the typical 1st-year experience like?

-Generally, professors offer positions in their groups after visit weekend, and students (unofficially) decide on a group when they commit to UCSB.
-Some students join UCSB without an offer from a specific Prof, and most are able to find a professor fairly easily.
-The first quarter fees and stipend are paid by the department, so a professor's support isn't immediately required.
+Generally, professors offer positions in their groups after visit week, and students decide on a group when they commit to UCSB.
+Due to the state of academic funding, it is strongly encouraged that prospective students confirm an advisor before accepting their admission offer.
+An admission to the department does not guarantee a position in a lab.
+Please refer to the student handbook for more information.
+It is required to have an advisor by the end of the first quarter at the latest.
 Most students focus their first year (especially the first quarter) on taking classes.
 Research will likely pick up in subsequent quarters and years.
 If students TA their first year, it is often for one of the Materials department's classes offered to undergraduate students of different majors.
 Otherwise, most students TA for Materials graduate classes they have already taken.

 What's the average graduation time, and what does the department do to prepare students for careers in and outside of academia?